Snaacky/thewiki/docs/guides/quality.md

 - [Mini encodes and audio](https://kokomins.wordpress.com/2019/10/10/anime-encoding-guide-for-x265-and-why-to-never-use-flac/)

 !!!warning
-The encoding guides above should give you a general idea about how they work, *but should not be taken fully as they are heavily outdated and incomplete.*
+The encoding guides above should give you a general idea of the workflow, *but do note they are heavily outdated and incomplete.*
 !!!

 ### Types of Releases

 +++ BDMV

+Usually tagged as [BDMV], or less commonly just Blu-ray

-A simple complete copy of the original Blu-ray, used as a source for making other releases or encodes. *These are not useful for watching.*
+A complete copy of the original Blu-ray, including menus, extras, adverts etc. Used as a source for making other releases or encodes. *These are not useful for watching.*

-JPBDs often have better quality than USBDs because of more bitrate devoted to the video instead of multiple (dub) audio tracks.
-In some cases, Blu-rays from other countries can also have the best quality.
+Japanese Blu-rays often have better quality than other countries because they allocate far more bitrate to the video.
+This is not necessarily intentional, but a side effect of having very few episodes per disc and not including any dub tracks, in contrast to other regions which tend to cram many more episodes onto a single disc and have large 5.1 dubs.

+There are cases where regional discs do offer better quality.
+This generally applies when the Japanese discs have authoring issues resulting in the alternatives being good by comparison.

+The common exception to this rule is Italian discs from Dynit, which frequently offer the best video even at lower bitrates due to filtering and better optimized encode settings.

-These can be found on [U2](https://u2.dmhy.org) (Private), [Skyeysnow](https://skyeysnow.com) (Private, Open Signup) and [Nyaa](https://nyaa.si) (Public). *Release groups don't matter for BDMVs because they're all the same unless the files are corrupted.*
+These can mainly be found on [U2](https://u2.dmhy.org) (Private), however [Nyaa](https://nyaa.si) (Public) and [Skyeysnow](https://skyeysnow.com) (Private, Open Signup) will have some too. *Release groups don't matter for BDMVs because they are 1:1 copies of the disc, instead you should shop based on region.

-+++ BDRemux
++++ Bluray Remux

+Usually tagged as BD Remux or BluRay REMUX

-A losslessly packaged version of the BDMV put into `.mkv` files for ease.
-Similar to BDMVs, they can have large file sizes.
+A losslessly packaged version of the BDMV put into `.mkv` files, this allows for slightly lower sizes (mkv has less overhead than m2ts), much better ease of use, lossless compression of audio, and tracks from other sources.

+A Bluray Remux is generally the best version to get quality wise, unless a decent encoder has done a properly filtered release.

-+++ BDRip
++++ Bluray Encode

-An encode made directly from the BDMV/BDRemux.
-Encodes can either be better than the source or aimed at lower file sizes by sacrificing quality.
+Usually tagged as BD, BDRip, or BluRay

+An encode made directly from the BDMV/Remux.
+Generally the goal is to retain visual transparency to the source while reducing file size, however many good encoders will aim to make their release better than source via filtering.
 Most can be found on [Nyaa](https://nyaa.si), with some rare stuff on places like [RuTracker](https://rutracker.org).
-The direct encode is usually a raw without subtitles and is used by muxers or fansubbers to make a release.

 +++ WEB-DL

-A WEB-DL is a file losslessly downloaded from an official streaming service, such as Amazon Prime Video, Crunchyroll, HIDIVE, Netflix, etc. As a result, they are a 1:1 copy of the official stream.
+A WEB-DL is a file losslessly downloaded from an official streaming service, such as Amazon, Crunchyroll, HIDIVE, Netflix, etc. As a result, they are a 1:1 copy of the official stream.

 Until the Blu-rays are released, this is the only and best source available for most airing anime.
-The quality of a WEB-DL from the same service will be identical no matter which group releases it.
+The quality of a WEB-DL from the same service will be identical no matter which group releases it. *Exceptions exist, such as Netflix with multiple quality profiles and Amazon with multiple regions/services*

 WEB-DLs can be obtained from groups like [SubsPlease](https://subsplease.org) or [Erai-Raws](https://www.erai-raws.info).
 Both rip from [Crunchyroll](https://www.crunchyroll.com) and have fast release times, with the difference being that SubsPlease rips only the English subs, while Erai-Raws rips all the subs.

 +++ WEBRip

-Unlike WEB-DLs, WEBRips are not a 1:1 lossless copy of the official stream.
-Rather than downloading directly from the source, they are created using screen/audio captures of the source. *Because of this, WEBRips are generally not recommended, especially if a WEB-DL already exists.*
+WEBRips are transcodes of the official stream, since the definition is quite broad this can apply to screen recordings of the content, or encodes of a WEB-DL. *Because of this, WEBRips are generally not recommended, especially if a WEB-DL already exists.*

 Most WEBRips will be lower quality than their WEB-DL equivalent.
 However, some groups will attempt to improve upon a WEB-DL by filtering it to fix issues.

+Recently some encoders have been merging multiple web sources together, resulting in significantly better quality than any one web source, and sometimes even beating Blu-rays.

 +++ Re-encode

-Re-encodes are encodes of a BDRip or WEB source.
-Quality is dependent on the source used.
-A re-encode of a BDMV would typically have better quality than a re-encode of a BDRip.
+Re-encodes are encodes of a Bluray encode or WEB source.
+The same encode made from the BDMV instead of an encode would've been better quality.

 Re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process, and information is lost at every stage. *On [Nyaa](https://nyaa.si), these are marked in red.*

 +++ Mini Encode

-Mini encodes are releases designed to be space and bandwidth saving while retaining quality. *These are not the same as re-encodes, as they encode from the original BD or WEB source.*
+Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as mini's encode from the original BD or WEB source.*

-Most mini encodes of BDRips are better than a WEB, as they have more data to work with.
+Most mini encodes of Blu-rays are better than a WEB, as they have more data to work with.
 You can check out some mini-encode comparisons below:

 - [Jujutsu Kaisen S2](https://slow.pics/c/HZeCzBjs) - Web (SubsPlease/Crunchyroll 1080p/720p, VARYG/Netflix) vs. Minis (A-L, Anime Time, ASW, Breeze, DKB, Judas, NanakoRaws, Sokudo, Valenciano)
 - [Space Dandy](https://slow.pics/c/d5hU8mnp) - BD (MTBB) vs. Minis (AnimeRG, Cleo 1080p/720p, Commie 720p, DHD)